y19818/web3.py/docs/providers.rst

 Alternatively, you can set the environment variable ``WEB3_PROVIDER_URI`` before starting your script, and web3 will look for that provider first.

-Valid formats for this environment variable are:
+Valid formats for the this environment variable are:

 - ``file:///path/to/node/rpc-json/file.ipc``
 - ``http://192.168.1.2:8545``